A view on Subsurface Planning and Policy in the UK (download here)

 Presentation Summer Reception

-TDUK - the first year
+TDUK - the start of the journey

 Petr Salak and Elizabeth Reynolds